 What is HPV?

-Human papillomaviruses (HPV) are very common viruses; nearly 80% of people in the U.S. will get an HPV infection in their lifetime.
+Human papillomaviruses (HPV) are very common.
+Nearly 80% of people in the U.S. will get an HPV infection in their lifetime.
 HPV can be passed to others even when an infected person has no signs or symptoms.
+HPV can be spread just by genital contact, and condoms don’t prevent the spread.

 Most people with HPV never develop symptoms or health problems.
 Most HPV infections go away by themselves within two years.
-But, sometimes, HPV infections will last longer, and can cause certain cancers and other diseases.
+But, sometimes, HPV infections will last longer, and can cause certain cancers or other diseases.
+HPV is the leading cause of cervical, anal, penis, and head/neck cancers.

 HPV vaccination is recommended by the CDC, the American Academy of Family Physicians, the American Academy of Pediatrics, and the Society for Adolescent Health and Medicine.